 Hardiness will naturally vary depending on which species you grow but most will grow best in partial shade to full sun conditions.

-In areas where they are invasive, probably the best way to manage this plant is to keep it well pruned to limit flowering and fruit production as far as possible.
+In areas where they are invasive, the best way to manage privet is to keep it well pruned to limit flowering and fruit production as much as possible.

 These are fast-growing plants that may require frequent pruning to keep them neat.
 When growing variegated forms, look out for wild-type branches without variegated foliage and remove them.

-These plants can be susceptible to fungal diseases like leaf spot, canker, root rot, and pests like whiteflies.
+These privet shrubs can be susceptible to fungal diseases like leaf spot, canker, root rot, and pests like whiteflies.

 Ligustrum Uses